-Discrimination Complaints
+General Housing Discrimination Complaints

-If an applicant or participant believes that any family member has been discriminated against by the CCHA or an owner, the family should advise the CCHA.
-The CCHA should make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
-In addition, the CCHA is required to provide the applicant or participant with information about how to file a discrimination complaint [24 CFR 982.304].
+If an applicant or participant believes that any family member has been discriminated against by CCHA or an owner, the family should advise CCHA.
+CCHA should make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.